ssshah5/ha10--haiku-iq/README.md

 ## Extending This Starter

-The Node Starter comes if a very bare-bones Node middleware setup.
+The Node Starter is a very bare-bones Node server.

 * `src` - Browser source files
   * `src/js` - Browser JS files you write.
 Will render to `public/js` and available in the `/js` folder from the browser